alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 }
 ```

 So there are 4 possibilities which could be responsible for broken code.
-By rebuilding compiler with different options on/off, I tracked one that was responsible: essential one — variable renaming (options.generatePseudoNames being false).
+By rebuilding compiler with different options on/off, I tracked one that was responsible: the essential one — variable renaming (options.generatePseudoNames being false).

 Then I tried to search variable name ("Rk" most of the time, but there were different namings) without source map, in compiled code.
 And… voila, I spotted such a piece (by luck, just because it was at the very end of compiled file):